cloudflinger/aws-k8s-vpn-starter-kit/README.md

 Note the  `docker_env.list` file.

-Environment variables set here are available in the docker.
+Environment variables set here are available in the docker container.

 ## AWS environment

 An aws key pair with IAM permissions to create a VPC and EKS cluster is required to proceed.
+It must be made available inside the docker container.

 ### Option 1 - set the env vars in your shell